 Gadi Oron, Director General

 Gadi Oron has been Director General of CISAC,the International Confederation of Authors and Composers Societies, since 2014.
 An entertainment and intellectual property lawyer by training, Mr Oron has had leading roles in different sectors of the music and creative industries.
-As head of CISAC, he oversees the activities of the world’s largest global network of authors societies, covering more than 120 countries and representing over 230 collective management organisations.
+As head of CISAC, he oversees the activities of the world’s largest global network of authors societies, covering 116 countries and representing 225 collective management organisations.

 Martial Bernard, Director of Operations

 Martial Bernard is CISAC’s Director of Operations.
 Bernard re-joined CISAC in 2019, where he previously oversaw the confederation as COO from 1999 to 2010.
 In his career, he has held managerial positions for non-profit and non-governmental organisations.
 Previously, Martial Bernard was the General Director of Reporters d’Espoirs (2010-2014), an organisation of journalists promoting positive news, as well as General Director for SNCF Comité d’Etablissement (2014-2019), the elected structure representing personnel for the national railway system of France.

 Sylvain Piat joined CISAC in January 2015 as Director of Business, which includes Governance and Professional Rules implementation and monitoring aspects for the whole CISAC membership, in close cooperation with the Regional Directors.
 He is responsible for the organisation of the CISAC Technical Committees (Business, Media and DLV).

 Piat had already worked 13 years at CISAC, initiating the Common Information System Plan, before joining SACEM in 2011 as Head of International Projects, with a specific focus on the digital environment and the development of the Armonia initiative.
 Sylvain Piat graduated from the Ecole Centrale de Paris.

 Constance Herreman Follain, Director of Legal and Policy